samof76/docker-know-how/SLIDESHOW.md

 # Containers

-Its is important to know that containers are not new this world by any means.
+It is important to know that containers are not new this world, by any means.

 - BSD Jails
 - Sun Zones